kkotwal94/Kareddit/README.md

 #TODO:

-1. Use ajax calls to retrieve my subreddits (localhost:8080/k/) under category "name":
-2. Add rest of front end using reactJS and allow only 1 upvote on post/comment
+1. Add rest of front end using reactJS and allow only 1 upvote on post/comment
-3. Make ajax calls cleaner and modular
+2. Make ajax calls cleaner and modular